 Don’t look for a quick fix

 If you want to lose weight during menopause, try and avoid hopping on any bandwagons.

-The key to losing menopausal weight and keeping it off isn’t a glass of celery juice, a detoxing smoothie or cutting out all of your favourite foods.
+The key to losing menopausal weight and keeping it off isn’t a glass of celery juice.
+It’s not a detoxing smoothie or cutting out all of your favourite foods.

 Researchers can assure you that FAD dieting doesn’t work.
 It may be effective short term, but the results won’t last.
-While not all forms of dieting are necessarily bad, the common trends tend to be pretty similar – they offer quick fixes to complex problems.
+While not all forms of dieting are necessarily bad, the common trends tend to be pretty similar.
+They usually offer quick fixes to complex problems.
 People may lose weight for a short time and then gain it all back quickly.
 If you put yourself on a tight leash when it comes to your food choices or start looking at some foods as ‘good’ or ‘bad’, it’s not going to end in success.

 In order to lose fat, during the menopause or at any other time the calorie deficit needs to be front and centre.